michaelb/shogai/README.md

 an helper programm that can handle the following:

-- create and hold a shogiban
+- create a shogiban
 - give information about the board to an external program
-- move pieces (WIP)
+- move pieces
-- check if a move is legal (TBI)
+- check if a move is legal (not fully implemented)

 ## installation